PaulHatch/Rebus.Nats/README.md

 Note that this impacts only the reply routing, all other NATS components will use the main NATS connection configured when calling `EnableNats`.

-## Saga and Subscription Storage and Outbox
+## Saga Storage and Outbox

-This library also provides a NATS implementation of the saga and subscription storage and an outbox implementation modeled after the Postgres implementation in Rebus.
-The outbox is implemented using NATS JetStream, saga data is stored using NATS key-value stores, and subscriptions using NATS streams.
+This library also provides a NATS implementation of the saga storage and an outbox implementation modeled after the Postgres implementation in Rebus.
+The outbox is implemented using NATS JetStream, and saga data is stored using NATS key-value stores.

+Subscriptions (pub/sub) are handled natively by the NATS transport using JetStream subjects and consumers, so no separate subscription storage configuration is needed.

 Basic configuration for the saga storage and outbox is as follows: